CodeNightOwl/NockChain-----/README_en.md

 [中文版](README.md) | [English Version](README_en.md)

+# This is a stupid project, even if you successfully deploy it, your gains will still be zero.
+Check out their official Twitter account for more information.

 # NockChain Mining Deployment Tutorial ubuntu22.04
 #### It is not recommended to use one-click scripts as they may cause various errors.
 Manual deployment while referring to the official documentation is preferred.